Morse foliations of codimension one on the sphere S^3: Existence of truncated Reeb components

 Indeed, this case leads to the configuration of Figure 12.
 Obviously, $s_{1}^{\prime}\neq s$ for each conic singularity $s$ of $B.$

 (iii) If $s_{1}^{\prime}\neq s_{2}^{\prime}$ then some $s_{i}^{\prime}$ should coincide with some conic singularity $s$ of $B.$

 Indeed, if neither $s_{1}^{\prime}$ nor $s_{2}^{\prime}$ coincides with a conic singularity $s$ of $B$ then $\mathcal{F}$ should contain a spherical leaf.
-But this is not allowed by our hypothesis because form Proposition \ref{existence of Morse components}, a spherical leaf implies either the existence of a bubble or the existence of a truncated Morse component.
+Now, from Proposition \ref{existence of Morse components}, since threre are no bubbles, the existence of a spherical leaf implies the existence of a pseudo-toral leaf $T.$ Furthernore, since the 3-ball $B^{\prime}$ is trivially foliated, the existence of $T$ implies the existence of a Morse/truncated Morse component.
+But this is not allowed by our hypothesis.
 Therefore our lemma is proven. \end{proof}

-A trivial foliated ball $B$ with spots will be called \textit{completely expanded} if it is not possible to add a trivially foliated solid torus to $B $ along some free spot of it.
+A trivial foliated ball $B$ with spots will be called \textit{completely expanded} if all the free spots of $B$ are essential.

 Let now $B,$ $B^{\prime}$ be two disjoint trivially foliated balls with spots and let $D,$ $D^{\prime}$ be two spots on $B,$ $B^{\prime}$ respectively.
 We will say that $B,$ $B^{\prime}$ \textit{can be added through the spots }$D,$ $D^{\prime},$ if there are leaves $c,$ $c^{\prime}$ of $\mathcal{F}_{|D},$ $\mathcal{F}_{|D^{\prime}}$ respectively such that: $c,$ $c^{\prime}$ belong on the same leaf $L$ of $\mathcal{F}$ and there exists an annulus $A\subset L$ with $\partial A=c\cup c^{\prime}.$ Otherwise, we will say that $B$ and $B^{\prime}$ cannot be added.